 Boil the potatoes.
-Place the potatoes in a large pot and add cold water to cover then by about 1 inch.
-Stir in 2 tablespoons of salt.
+Place the potatoes in a large pot and add cold water to cover by about 1 inch.
+Stir in 2 tablespoons of the salt.
 Cover and bring to a gentle boil over medium-high heat.
 Uncover and reduce the heat as needed to maintain a gentle simmer.
-Test for doneness at 30 minutes.
+Cook until knife tender, testing for doneness at 30 minutes.
 A sharp knife should easily go through the potato.
 Larger potatoes may take longer, up to 45 or 50 minutes total.

 Heat the butter and half-and-half and add salt.
 About 20 minutes into the potato cooking time, melt the butter over low heat in a small saucepan.
 Heat the half-and half and remaining 1 tablespoon salt over low heat in another small saucepan.
 Keep both warm.

 Drain the potatoes.
 When the potatoes are ready, drain them in a colander.
 Turn off the heat on the butter and half-and-half.

 Mash the potatoes.
 If using a potato masher or ricer, peel the potatoes — you can pick each one up with a pot holder and peel with a paring knife.
 If using a food mill, don't peel the potatoes.
 In either case, the mash, rice, or process the potatoes back into the pot they were cooked in.
 This will cut down on extra dishes and help the potatoes stay warm from the pot's residual heat.

 Add the dairy.
 Add the hot butter to the potatoes, gently stirring with a wooden spoon or spatula to incorporate.
 When all the butter is absorbed, add the hot half-and-half.
 It will seem soupy at first, but the potatoes will gradually absorb the liquid and turn into a creamy mixture.